 His presentation speaks on blasphemy law in Indonesia, comparing it globally, seeing how has it been used, current revitalization of the law and paths for revision.

-This paper are not to be cited without author’s permissions
+*This presentation is not to be cited without author’s permissions